PrettyGoodCapital/finance-dates/docs/src/CALENDARS.md

 Important boundaries:

-- Holiday rules are implemented per family and may use tabulated lunar holidays for markets where simple formulae are not enough.
+- Holiday rules are implemented per family and may use tabulated lunar, Islamic, or Hebrew holidays for markets where simple formulae are not enough.
+- Tabulated holiday data has finite horizons.
+Lunar Golden Week and bridge/make-up tables and similar civic-arrangement tables extend to roughly 2030, and the Eid al-Fitr / Eid al-Adha tables for Saudi Arabia and Turkey currently run through 2026.
+Dates beyond a table's horizon are not modeled until the table is extended.
 - Trading-hours templates are date-effective only where explicitly implemented, currently including Tokyo's 2024 close-time extension.
 Other historical schedule changes may still use current-rule approximations.
+- Weekmasks are static per calendar.
+Saudi Arabia (`XSAU`) and Tel Aviv (`XTAE`) trade Sunday-Thursday; other venues use a Monday-Friday week.
-- Some special closures, ad-hoc national mourning days, weather events, or emergency interruptions may not be modeled.
+- Some special closures, ad-hoc national mourning days, weather events, or emergency interruptions may not be modeled beyond the one-off dates already tabulated.
+- Early closes are NYSE-shaped: a single early close time applied to the final regular session.
+Non-US half days are not generally modeled.
 - `holidays(start, end)` returns holidays, not every invalid date.
 - `business_days()` is inclusive of both endpoints.
 - Extended-hours coverage is currently populated where the calendar has a